oberon-lang/oberon-lang.github.io/_posts/2021-07-16-comparing-oberon+-with-oberon-2-and-07.md

 - Underscores in identifiers
 - All semicolons optional, most commas optional
 - UTF-8 source files with Unicode string literals and comments
+- WCHAR type
+- String concatenation using the + operator
 - Line comments
 - Import paths, see [this post]({% post_url 2021-07-18-considering-imports %})
 - Flexible declaration sequences, more than one CONST, TYPE, VAR or IMPORT section in arbitrary order
 - DEFINITION modules
 - Enumerations
+- Procedure local records with type-bound procedures
 - Constant VAR parameters using the IN keyword
 - Generic modules, see [this post]({% post_url 2021-07-17-considering-generics %})

+Pending features of Oberon+:

+- Delegate procedure types (procedure types for bound procedures)
+- C FFI (based on DEFINITION modules with special C compatible types)
+- Common base type of all records, ANYREC (like Component Pascal)

+Features in evaluation:

+- Procedure body interleafed with declaration sequences
+- Non-local variable and parameter access
+- Covariance of overloaded method return types and fields (like Component Pascal)